aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-document-links/create-a-link-to-another-pdf-document-using-java/_index.md

 ## Setting up the Development Environment

 Before we begin, make sure you have a Java development environment set up on your system.
-You will also need to download the Aspose.PDF for Java library from the official website.
+You will also need to download the Aspose.PDF for Java library from the website.

 ## Creating a New Java Project